righdforsa/lebp-stack/README.md

 update Vagrantfile to be idempotent/work from scratch get bedrock php libs working
   - work on passing the right config to the constructor

-## update hosts file with the host-reachable IP from inside the vagrant vm
-10.2.2.3 lebp-stack.dev

-## trust cert
-Trust your certificate in macOS Keychain Access
-You’ll need to tell your computer to trust the certificate authority since it’s not trusted by default.

-*TODO:* since this is a public repo and publicly available cert, telling your system to trust it is actually a pretty big security hole.
-We need to find a more reliable way to manage this that is workable for the community. (e.g. create a new cert during provisioning and save it in SECRET)

-Open Keychain Access
-Highlight the System section on the left
-Open finder and navigate to the lebp-stack.dev cert in the lebp-stack repo drag and drop onto Keychain Access > System in Keychain Access, Navigate to your certificate and double click it In the dropdown “When using this certificate” choose “Always trust“ Close the window to save your changes—this will prompt you for your administrator password